 List of Contents

 In a Max Raid Battle, each player is only allowed to bring one Pokemon to participate.
 However, the type of the Pokemon you will be facing is indicated in the top-left corner.
-Players can refer to these and choose Switch Pokemon to choose a Pokemon with a strong matchup against the opponent's type.
+Players can refer to these and choose Switch Pokemon to choose a Pokemon with a strong matchup against the opponent's type, which is always recommended

 The enemies found in Max Raid Battles are not consistent.
 They vary depending on the weather and where you are in the Wild Area, so selecting a good type matchup will be the best way to ensure that the battle will go smoothly.